Over-Run/Minecraft2D/.github/ISSUE_TEMPLATE/bug_reports.md

 ---
 name: Bug reports
-about: Create a report to help us improve
+about: Create a report to help us to improve
 title: I found a bug
 labels: bug
 assignees: squid233